 I was only in the fourth grade, and that remark has stuck with me my entire life.

-Then Mickey, recognizing he had a talent on his hands, taught the boy to sing.
-Soon he was singing all over town, sometimes picking up five dollars a show.
+Mickey, recognizing he had a talent on his hands, taught the boy to sing.
+Soon he was singing all over town, sometimes picking up $5 a show.
 Mickey went on to recommend him for a scholarship to UNC-Chapel Hill.

 No one, at least to his face, would call Andy Griffith white trash again.